-This is an Indicates this.

 This icon: Indicates this:

+inis icon: indicates this:

 The current battery level.
 The icons indicated (from left to right): Level 3, Level 2, Level 1, Dead.
 See "Low Battery Message" (page 1-41) for more information.
 Important!
 If the Level 1 icon () appears, immediately replace the batteries.
 For details about battery replacement, see the separate "Hardware User's Guide".

 • Calculation in progress.

 S SHIFT key was pressed and the calculator is standing by for the next key operation.

 Aa key was pressed and the calculator is standing by for the next key operation.
-The circumstance input mode (eActivity and Program modes only).
+The click icon indicates the lower-case input mode (eActivity and Program modes only).

 AA aA Alpha Lock (page 1-2) is in effect.

 & SHIFT 8 (CLIP) was pressed and the calculator is standing by for range specification (page 1-11).

 Math Line Setup "Input/Output" setting.

 Rad Deg Gra Setup "Angle" setting.

 Fix2 Sci3 Norm1 Norm1/E Setup "Display" setting.

 d/c ab/c Setup "Frac Result" setting.

 Real a+bi r∠0 Setup "Complex Mode" setting.